builtbyedgar/re-xtate/README.md

 ])
 ```

+In the example above, we define three global states: `countState`, `loadingState`, and `todosState`.
+We initialize them with their initial values and specify a unique key for each state.
+To retrieve the
+current values of the states, we use the `get()` method on each state.
+And to update the states, we
+use the `set()` method, passing the new value directly or providing a callback function to modify the
+existing value.

 ### `useGlobalState`

-When we need one of our components to subscribe to one of our global states we will use the `useGlobalState` hook.
+To subscribe to a global state within our components, we can utilize the `useGlobalState` hook.
+However,
-the `useGlobalState` hook.

-If on the contrary we only want to obtain the value of a global state avoiding that our component is rendered
+if we only need to obtain the value of a global state without causing our component to re-render,
-we will continue using the `get` method of our state.
+we can still use the `get` method of our state.

+Here's an example of how to use the `useGlobalState` hook:

 ```tsx
 const todos = useGlobalState(todosState)